spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-If you want to **force users to use a config-template when submitting an app**, you need to use the `condition` field like so:
+If you want to **force users to use a config-template when submitting an app**, use the `condition` field like this:

 ```json
 {